two23three/projectphase1/README.md

 this repository contains the files of the phase 1 project done by Tulley Mwenda the name of the project is Africoins a website that provides basic information about cryptocurrency and trends within a year
+####Data sources
+This project uses two APIs
+the first one is the coincap API:https://api.coincap.io/v2/assets and the second one is the exchange rates API:https://open.er-api.com/v6/latest/USD

 ## Installation
 You use git clone to be able to download the documents in the GitHub